powerhousepro69/videoinfox/readme.md

 ```
 <br />

-#### NEW in v4.4.00 -Move Line added to View Playlist and Play Queue.
+#### NEW in v4.5.00 -Playlist Find added to the home screen.
+Text search of all playlists.

-#### NEW in v4.3.00 Intermission screen with next video up for play and countdown timer for Autoplay and Play Directory.

 <br />
 Download multiple URL User Lists simultaneously.